sdr1/Sophisticated_Commenters/Bluebook_Cites.md

 ## Citation Sources

-This file is based on three documents: Georgetown's Bluebook style for US code, Supreme Court, and Appeals and District Courts <https://guides.ll.georgetown.edu/c.php?g=261289&p=2339383>, Cornell's Bluebook guide for the CFR and the Federal Register <https://www.law.cornell.edu/citation/2-400#:~:text=Principle%201%3A%20The%20core%20of,followed%20by%20a%20space%20%C2%ABe.g.%C2%BB> and a Github which lists many regex ideas for legal citations <https://gist.github.com/mlissner/dda7f6677b98b98f54522e271d486781>
+This file is based on three documents: Georgetown's Bluebook style for US code, Supreme Court, and Appeals and District Courts <https://guides.ll.georgetown.edu/c.php?g=261289&p=2339383>, Cornell's Bluebook guide for the CFR and the Federal Register <https://www.law.cornell.edu/citation/2-400#:~:text=Principle%201%3A%20The%20core%20of,followed%20by%20a%20space%20%C2%ABe.g.%C2%BB> and a Github for the Free Law Project <https://free.law/about/> which lists many regex ideas for legal citations <https://gist.github.com/mlissner/dda7f6677b98b98f54522e271d486781>

 ```r